 Stephen is a Grade 4 Prosecutor and is recommended as a Leading Junior in Chambers and Partners for his fraud work.
 He is experienced in paper heavy cases of complexity including sensitive issues of disclosure, legal professional privilege and public interest immunity often international in scope.

-He is regularly instructed in large regulatory offending by both individuals and companies, notably defending multi-billion pound corporate clients in relation to health and safety, environmental and Trading Standards prosecutions ranging in seriousness from technical weights and measures offences to breaches of health and safety regulations resulting in death.
+He is regularly instructed in large regulatory offending by both individuals and companies, notably defending multi-billion pound corporate clients in relation to heath and safety, environmental and Trading Standards prosecutions ranging in seriousness from technical weights and measures offences to breaches of health and safety regulations resulting in death.

 Stephen has considerable experience of cases involving rape and other serious sexual offences.

 Stephen is able to understand complex issues and communicate them in clear language to those he represents.
-He is widely recognised as having a level of skill and detail well beyond his year of call.
+He is widely recognised for his level of skill and detail.

-His list of recent lay clients includes Rolls Royce PLC, Joy Mining PLC, UK Wood PLC, Princes Ltd and Northern Gas Networks Ltd.
+His list of lay clients includes Rolls Royce PLC, Joy Mining PLC, UK Wood PLC, Princes Ltd and Northern Gas Networks Ltd.